season06/AWS-ECS-Golang-Microservices-Tutorial/README.md

 Using **Golang** to create the website, and expose **8000** port to allow traffic to enter from this port. <br>
 And using **Redis** as the database, which port is **6379** by default. <br>
 We need to deploy the Web and Redis in **different container** and allow them to **communicate with each other**. <br>
-I don’t want Web and Redis to be accessed directly by internet, the traffic can only come in from **ALB**.
+Due to data security Web and Redis can't be accessed directly by internet, the traffic can only come in from **ALB**.

 ## Use Case
 - Build a **3-tier web architecture**.
 Put Front-end, Back-end, Database in different containers.